-Request-Header Client Server Request Values and Conditions Accept may must .application/ipp. only.
-This value is the default if the Request-Header Client Server Request Values and Conditions client omits it Accept-Charset not not Charset information is within the application/ipp entity Accept-Encoding may must empty and per RFC 2068 [RFC2068] and IANA registry for content- codings Accept-Language not not language information is within the application/ipp entity Authorization must-if must per RFC 2068.
-A client MUST send this header when it receives a 401 .Unauthorized. response and does not receive a .Proxy- Authenticate. header.
-From not not per RFC 2068.
-Because RFC recommends sending this header only with the user.s approval, it is not very useful Host must must per RFC 2068 If-Match not not If-Modified- Since not not If-None-Match not not
+Request- Header Client Server Request Values and Conditions Accept may must "application/ipp" only.
+This value is the default if the client omits it Accept- Charset not not Charset information is within the application/ipp entity Accept- Encoding may must empty and per RFC 2616 [RFC2616] and IANA registry for content- codings Accept- Language not not language information is within the application/ipp entity Authorization must- if must per RFC 2616.
+A client MUST send this header when it receives a 401 "Unauthorized" response and does not receive a "Proxy- Authenticate" header.
+From not not per RFC 2616.
+Because RFC recommends sending this header only with the user's approval, it is not very useful Host must must per RFC 2616 If-Match not not If-Modified- Since not not If-None-Match not not If-Range not not If- Unmodified- Since not not